rdettai/node-geoip-country-only/README.md

 ------------
 ### 1. get the library

-    $ npm install geoip-lite-country
+    $ npm install geoip-country-only

 ### 2. get the datafiles

-Then download the city data files from https://github.com/bluesmoon/node-geoip/tree/master/data You need to get `geoip-city.dat` and `geoip-city-names.dat` and put them into the `data/` directory of this package.

-You could also run `npm run-script updatedb` to do this automatically.

-**NOTE** that this requires a lot of RAM.
-It is known to fail on on a Digital Ocean or AWS micro instance.
-There are no plans to change this.  `geoip-lite` stores all data in RAM in order to be fast.
+The data files will be updated automatically on `postinstall`.
+You can update them yourself by running `npm run-script updatedb` (recommended on CI servers to bust cache).

 API
 ---